 The goal of my research is to understand how programmers work with variants, so that we can build better tools for their exploration.
 I use Information Foraging Theory (IFT) to guide my research.

-- Cognitive modeling: To systematically use IFT to understand how programmers navigate among variants and what their mental models are, we build a cognitive model called PFIS-V. The model sheds light into programmers’ mental models about code variants: they cared about was identical, what was similar and and what had “moved” across variants.
+- Computational modeling to understand foraging: To systematically use IFT to understand how programmers navigate among variants and what their mental models are, we built a computational model called PFIS-V. The model sheds light into programmers’ mental models about code variants: they cared about was identical, what was similar and and what had “moved” across variants.
 This paper also calls for models to look beyond just source code.
 Paper, Preprint, Talk.
 Source code.

 - I recently built a new and much better model, but I can’t write about it as yet.
 There’s a paper under review.

-Since my research is based on theoretical foundations, some of my results are also generalizable to variants in other exploratory domains, such as graphic design, writing documents, or presentation decks (like I once found):
+Since my research is based on theoretical foundations, some of my results are also generalizable to variants in other exploratory domains, such as graphic design, writing documents, or presentation decks.
+Here are some variants on my computer:

 Usage of version control systems